andrewcbancroft/andrewcbancroft-blog/content/blog/musings/agile-blogging.md

 My problems with blogging in the past often came down to the fact that **it takes time**, and that if was going to publish something, **it had to be perfect**.

-Of course, every one of us is time-bound, and every one of us has the potential to improve, no matter how &#8220;perfect&#8221; we think we've made something.
+Of course, every one of us is time-bound, and every one of us has the potential to improve, no matter how "perfect&#8221; we think we've made something.

-It's interesting to me, because these issues come up in software development a _lot_, and one of the tools that much of the software development community has embraced are &#8220;Agile&#8221; practices for software development.
+It's interesting to me, because these issues come up in software development a _lot_, and one of the tools that much of the software development community has embraced are "Agile&#8221; practices for software development.

 I really enjoy many of aspects of Agile ([Scrum][2] being the specific flavor of Agile practices that I've had experience with), particularly as it relates to enabling the rapid delivery of a useful product that satisfies my customers, and the ability to adapt to change and make iterative improvements on that product.

 ### Agile _Blogging_

-I began to think, &#8220;What if some of the things that I enjoy about Agile could be applied to my blogging routine?&#8221; How could that positively impact my experience, so as to motivate me to blog more and remove those road blocks that hindered me before?
+I began to think, "What if some of the things that I enjoy about Agile could be applied to my blogging routine?&#8221; How could that positively impact my experience, so as to motivate me to blog more and remove those road blocks that hindered me before?

-If I had to pick two key phrases from what I like about Scrum that could apply to blogging, they'd be &#8220;**rapid delivery of a useful product**&#8221; and &#8220;**iterative improvements**&#8220;.
+If I had to pick two key phrases from what I like about Scrum that could apply to blogging, they'd be "**rapid delivery of a useful product**&#8221; and "**iterative improvements**".

 Rapid, because what I really want is to produce _useful_ content _quickly_.
-(Notice I said &#8220;useful&#8221;, not &#8220;perfect&#8221;.)
-And that's where &#8220;iterative improvements&#8221; comes into play.
+(Notice I said "useful&#8221;, not "perfect&#8221;.)
+And that's where "iterative improvements&#8221; comes into play.
 Since anything I publish will _always_ have the potential to be improved, it makes better sense for me to prioritize publishing something that has potential to be _useful_, with the mindset of cycling back around to improve that publication later over time.

 ### Getting Practical